Human 26S Proteasome Regulatory Subunit 10B (PSMC6) Protein

 Description

-Recombinant 26S Proteasome Regulatory Subunit 10B (PSMC6) is a recombinant Human protein produced in a Prokaryotic expression system (E. coli).
+Human 26S Proteasome Regulatory Subunit 10B (PSMC6) is a recombinant Human protein expressed in E. coli.
 The 26S proteasome is a multicatalytic proteinase complex with a highly ordered structure composed of 2 complexes, a 20S core and a 19S regulator.
 The 20S core is composed of 4 rings of 28 non-identical subunits; 2 rings are composed of 7 alpha subunits and 2 rings are composed of 7 beta subunits.
 The 19S regulator is composed of a base, which contains 6 ATPase subunits and 2 non-ATPase subunits, and a lid, which contains up to 10 non-ATPase subunits.
 Proteasomes are distributed throughout eukaryotic cells at a high concentration and cleave peptides in an ATP/ubiquitin-dependent process in a non-lysosomal pathway.
 An essential function of a modified proteasome, the immunoproteasome, is the processing of class I MHC peptides.
 This gene encodes one of the ATPase subunits, a member of the triple-A family of ATPases which have a chaperone-like activity.
 Pseudogenes have been identified on chromosomes 8 and 12.

 Documents del producto